 We have only been at a facility one year that was able to accommodate P.E.
 It was a sports complex, so it was perfect for the long cold winters we have here!
 There was an indoor soccer field, basketball courts, and other large play areas.
 One of the dads took a long lunch break and came over to teach the kids.
 It was great!
 If you need guidance in this area, you can find ready-made lessons with videos at Family Time Fitness.
 They even have courses for high school P.E. credit.

 One year had a mom who wasn’t really a writing teacher use the IEW (Institute for Excellence in Writing) curriculum to guide the middle school students in writing lessons.
 This year we have a couple of moms who feel qualified to teach and grade the papers on their own.
 Either way, I’m glad my kids are getting extra writing instruction there.
 Another great curriculum to look into is WriteShop.

-Drama at a co-op can be as simple as helping the kids learn, memorize, and perform a few little skits (like my kids do every month or so at our Tapestry of Grace co-op) or as complex as putting on a full-length play (like we are doing right now with middle school and high school students with the ancient Greek drama The Trojan Women).
+Drama at a co-op can be as simple as helping the kids learn, memorize, and perform a few little skits (like my kids do every month or so at our Tapestry of Grace co-op) or as complex as putting on a full-length play, like we did with middle school and high school students with the ancient Greek drama The Trojan Women.

 Get a free guide for learning how to direct a play here: Introduction to Directing FREE .pdf by Sabrina Justison

 Life skills such as using tools, emergency readiness, cooking, sewing, etc. are awesome to learn in a group setting.
 And if you need a curriculum, Skill Trek Academy is available now!